siobhanlgorman/favoureats/README.md

 * In Gitpod create a new env.py file in the top level directory
 * Add env.py to the .gitignore file
 * In env.py import the os library
-4. Set up Environment Variables
-* In Gitpod create a new env.py file in the top level directory
-* Add env.py to the .gitignore file
-* In env.py import the os library
-* In env.py add `os.environ["DATABASE_URL"] = "Paste in the text link copied above from Heroku DATABASE_URL"`
+* In env.py add `os.environ["DATABASE_URL"]` = "Paste in the text link copied above from Heroku DATABASE_URL" from step 3
-TIM DO I PASTE IN MY DB URL HERE?
+Insert yours here
 * In env.py add `os.environ["SECRET_KEY"] = "Make up your own random secret key"`
 * In Heroku Settings tab Config Vars enter the same secret key created in env.py by entering 'SECRET_KEY' in the box for 'KEY' and your randomly created secret key in the 'value' box.

-5. Prepare the environment and settings.py file
+5. Connect the environment variables to Django

-* In Gitpod in the 'settings.py' file type:
+* In your Django 'settings.py' file type:

  ```
  from pathlib import Path